shrewdlogarithm/PoE-Character-Log-PS/README.md

 https://www.itprotoday.com/powershell/how-run-powershell-script
 You will need to enable scripts on your system if you've not run one before.

+Run "scan_all.ps1"
-Run "scan_all.ps1" - this runs continuously to track characters as they are played!
+This runs endlessly (Ctrl-C to stop it) tracking characters as they are played...

 The first time you run this it creates "settings.json" - edit that to specify the account(s) you wish to scan.
 You may also edit the short (between API accesses) and long (between scans or after errors) sleep times - remember that shorter times mean MORE DATA and you may trigger the API 'rate limit' if you scan too-frequently.